fybrik/fybrik/docs/BacwardCompatibility.md

 - Include in the Fybrik logs its version, it will help to parse historical logs.
 - Avoid changes in the log format
 - Use a graceful period (2 minor versions) for deprecated log entries
-- For renamed log entries, use both the old and teh new definitions during the graceful period.
+- For renamed log entries, use both the old and the new definitions during the graceful period.

 ## References
 1. Kubernetes internal, "[Changing the API](https://github.com/kubernetes/community/blob/master/contributors/devel/sig-architecture/api_changes.md#changing-the-api)"